 - 3. Develop materials for civic organization outreach and other speaking opportunities (EDCTC)ongoing - 4.
 Promote iWalk-to-School Day and May is Bike Month (EDCTC) October 2023 and May 2024 - 5.
 Conduct outreach efforts to the traditionally under-represented and underserved populations such as the elderly, disabled, low-income, and minority community groups (EDCTC)..... as needed

 - 3. Share partner agencies' media releases on EDCTC website and Facebook page as needed

 Completion Schedule

-Project Begins: July 1, 2023 Completion: June 30, 2024 Staff Responsible for this Work Element: Administrative Analyst/Secretary to the Commission and Senior
+Project Begins: July 1, 2023 Completion: June 30, 2024 Staff Responsible for this Work Element: Executive Assistant and Senior Transportation Planners

-Transportation Planners